r0x0r/pywebview/docs/guide/installation.md

 pip install pywebview
 ```

 This will install _pywebview_ with default dependencies.
-To install _pywebview_ with PyQt5 (available on Linux and macOS) use
+To install _pywebview_ with PySide2 (available on Linux and macOS and Windows) use

 ``` bash
 pip install pywebview[qt]